 The Emergency Food and Shelter Program (EFSP) began in 1983 with a $50 million federal appropriation.
 The program was created by Congress in response to the economic recession at the time to help meet the needs of hungry and homeless people throughout the United States and its territories by allocating federal funds for the provision of food and shelter.

 Charitable giving is critically important in enabling local communities to meet local needs.
 The charitable deduction is a nearly century-old tradition and reflection of American values and our commitment to helping our neighbors.
 Congress should protect the full value and scope of the charitable deduction and expand incentives to give by making charitable deduction available to all taxpayers.

-Get involved: You can become an advocate for United Way of Ventura County regarding health, income and education in any of the following ways
+Get involved: You can become an advocate for United Way of Ventura County regarding health, financial stability and education in any of the following ways

 Place an op-ed or Letter to the Editor in local media

 Respond to Calls to Action

 Through district and Capitol legislator advocacy and education